 Attendance is monitored on a termly basis.
-In Summer 2020, Governors received an update from Central School Attendance and Welfare Service's (CSAWS) data analysis of Autumn/Spring 2019/20:
+In Summer 2021, Trustees received an update from Central School Attendance and Welfare Service's (CSAWS) data analysis of Autumn/Spring 2020/21:

-'The whole school's absence and PA levels are good.
+The whole school's absence and persistent absence levels are good.
 Both are lower than National and Local Authority averages.
-The school is in the top 5th percentile of schools nationally for attendance rates, for PA levels.
+The school is in the top 5th percentile of schools nationally for attendance rates and for persistent absence levels.